What can lead to anxiety or depression?

 - You start feeling pain in your stomach or other parts of your body.

-If you feel anxious or depressed consistently for more than 2 weeks than you should get help as soon as possible.
+If you feel anxious or depressed consistently for more than 2 weeks then you should get help as soon as possible.
 Speak to an adult your trust, like a parent, a teacher, or your family doctor.